lucashertzog/sdgs_api/docs/index.md

 # Welcome

-Welcome to the course on Ocean Development Indicators in R. This book provides all the necessary materials and instructions.
+Welcome to the course on Sustainable Development Indicators in R. This book provides all the necessary materials and instructions.

 ## Context